 The Wadi Shab cave

 If you make it to the end of the last deep pool you can experience Wadi Shab’s hidden cave.
-Be warned, this is not advisable if you experience claustrophobia.
+Be warned, this is not advisable if you are not a strong swimmer or you experience claustrophobia.

 The cave entrance only becomes clear as you approach because it is mostly underwater.
-There’s just a narrow opening above the waterline that isn’t much bigger than your head in some places.
+Most of the time there’s just a narrow opening above the waterline that isn’t much bigger than your head in some places.

 You won’t be able to touch the bottom as you enter the cave or inside it.
 As we felt below the water line the walls disappeared outwards and it became clear that we were floating at the top of a huge cavern.

-There were about 12 other people in the cave when we arrived, all taking it in turns to climb ropes up the mostly dry waterfall to jump back into the water.
+Most times we have been into the cave we have seen locals and adventurous visitors taking it in turns to climb ropes up the waterfall to jump back into the water.

-Making it to the cave was a real highlight for us.
+Making it to the cave is a real highlight of visiting Wadi Shab.
 We’d recommend giving it a go but you need to come prepared with the right clothing and equipment.

 What to wear at Wadi Shab